 6.2.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.2 is applicable to C.

 C is a statically typed language.
 In some ways C is both strongly and weakly typed as it requires all variables to be typed, but sometimes allows implicit or automatic conversion between types.
 For example, C can implicitly convert a long int to an int and potentially discard many significant digits.
 Note that integer sizes are implementation defined so that in some implementations, the conversion from a long int to an int will not discard any digits since they are the same size.
 In some implementations, all integer types can be implemented as the same size.

 C allows implicit conversions as in the following example: